adhavan13/p2p-interface/README.md

 - [Idempotency in Payment Systems](https://stripe.com/docs/api/idempotent_requests)
 - [Database Transaction Isolation Levels](https://www.postgresql.org/docs/current/transaction-iso.html)

-## 🤝 Contributing

-This is a learning project, but suggestions and improvements are welcome!
-Feel free to:
-- Open issues for bugs or questions
-- Submit pull requests with enhancements
-- Share your learnings and experiences

 ## 📄 License

 MIT License - Feel free to use this project for learning purposes.

-## 🙏 Acknowledgments

-- NPCI for the UPI architecture reference
-- The distributed systems community for patterns and best practices
-- Open source projects that inspired this implementation

----

 **Note**: This is a simulation project built for educational purposes.
 It demonstrates concepts of distributed payment systems but should not be used in production environments without significant security hardening and compliance implementations.

-## 📞 Contact

 For questions or discussions about this project, feel free to reach out via GitHub issues.